christopheraue/m-ruby-concurrently/guides/Overview.md

 An evaluation is an atomic thread of execution leading to a result.
 It is similar to a thread or a fiber.
 It can be suspended and resumed independently from other evaluations.
-It is also similar to a future or a promise by providing access to its future result or offering the ability to conclude it prematurely.
+It is also similar to a future or a promise by providing access to its future result or offering the ability to inject a result manually.
+Once the evaluation has a result it is *concluded*.

 Every ruby program already has an implicit [root evaluation][Concurrently::Evaluation] running.
 Calling a concurrent proc creates a [proc evaluation][Concurrently::Proc::Evaluation].